Body / Trim / Misc

 The Cobra’s OEM front passenger seat was completely unsupportive in the lower back area and woefully lacking with respect to adjustability.
 These shortcomings made it a singularly inhospitable place to be during extended drives, or so I’ve been told.
 By comparison, the factory driver seat was considerably better, offering adjustable lumbar support in addition to power height and tilt adjustments, features that made it a reasonably comfortable place to be while cruising along at legal speeds on most public roads.
 However, even the left chair wasn't very well suited for hot-footing it through back road twisties, much less for road course or autocross duty.
 Whenever flogging the car at or near the limit in those venues, I always found myself hanging onto the steering wheel for support, in order to keep myself positioned behind it.
 This significantly reduced the fun factor and inflated my lap times at the track.

 Of course, the unsupportive OEM seats were only part of the problem on track days, and by no means the worst part.
 By design, the factory belts failed miserably at keeping their occupants planted in the cabin.
 That’s right: by design.
-Being ancient enough to recall the advent of automotive seat belt systems, I can clearly remember that was not always the case.
-Early belts, when properly cinched, used to secure folks in place better than Velcro, and we all learned how to adjust them for maximum effectiveness.
+Being ancient enough to recall the advent of automotive seat belt systems, I can clearly remember this was not always the case.
+Early belts, when properly cinched, used to secure folks in place better than Velcro, and we all learned how to adjust them for maximum protection.

-With those thoughts in mind, I decided that I wanted both more supportive, more capable seats for the front seat occupants, and more aggressive restraints for track days, so I began browsing the various aftermarket offerings.
+With these thoughts in mind, I decided that I wanted both more supportive, more capable seats for the front seat occupants, and more aggressive restraints for track days, so I began browsing the various aftermarket offerings.
 Taz’s duties are primarily street-based, with the vast majority of his miles being accumulated on public roadways, so I certainly didn’t want fixed-back racing seats, just much more supportive touring seats.
 Similarly, I wanted sturdy, cinch-down harnesses for track use, but I wanted to retain the capability of using the OEM belts for leisurely cruises around town.

 Many believe Recaro seats to represent the pinnacle of automotive seat design and construction, and after researching all of the available aftermarket offerings, I understood why.
 I was sold on the brand, but which model?
 The “Sport” model was - well - sporty looking, but it lacked one feature that I demand in a touring seat: an adjustable headrest.
-I eventually settled on a pair of Recaro “Style Topline” seats in beige leather to compliment the color of Taz’s interior.
+I eventually settled on a pair of Recaro “Style Topline” seats in beige leather to match Taz’s interior.
 The Style seat model provides excellent support for track days while offering all the adjustability and comfort of a first-rate touring seat, including a bearing-mounted seat cushion to take the edge off bombed out roads.
 Besides having adjustable lumbar support, the Style backrest incorporates adjustable side bolsters and aggressive shoulder support.
-Additionally, the bottom cushion is equipped with an extendable under-thigh support for improved comfort during long drives.
+Additionally, the bottom cushion is equipped with an extendable under-thigh panel for improved comfort during long drives.
 The "Topline" trim level adds, among other features, heat and the Recaro Vent system to the mix, which are real bonuses for a diehard top-down devotee.

-The upper half of the composite below shows one of the Recaro boxes at the left in the sort of condition you can probably expect to receive it, and one of the seats at the right after having all the broken plastic pieces replaced.
+What's that old cliché about the best laid plans of mice and men?
+The upper left panel of the following composite shows one of the Recaro boxes in the sort of condition you can probably expect to receive them.
+The upper right panel shows one of the seats after having all the broken plastic pieces replaced.
 (See Seat Acquisition Odyssey below for explanation.)
-The bottom left of the composite shows a pair of Recaro sliders with Wedge Engineering adapter brackets installed on the seat's underside.
+The bottom left of the composite shows a pair of Recaro sliders with Wedge adapter brackets installed on the seat's underside.
 The bottom right shows the seat's base bolted to the adapters.

 Recaro Company History & Philosophy (PDF)